Noman1555/Django-Todo-Project/README.md

 # React and Django Todo Project

-This project is an implementation of a Todo application using Django as the backend and React for the frontend.
+This project is an implementation of a Todo application using Django Rest Framework as the backend and React for the frontend.
 The React app (`todo-react-app`) is set up alongside Django applications to create a full-stack web application that manages todo lists.

 ## Features

 - **CRUD Operations**: Create, Read, Update, and Delete Todos.
+- **API Endpoints**
+    - /api/todos/
+    - /api/todos/<int:pk>/
+- **GraphQL** Implemented GraphQL using graphene Django
 - **Real-Time Updates**: Utilizes efficient communication between the frontend and backend to ensure state is synchronized across all clients.

-### Assumptions and Improvements

-- **Assumptions**:
-  - The user is familiar with basic operations of a todo application.
-  - Users require real-time update capabilities without needing to refresh their browsers.

-- **Improvements**:
-  - Implementing WebSocket for real-time updates could enhance user experience by providing instant updates across sessions.
-  - Adding user authentication to allow multiple users to manage their personal todo lists securely.
+- **APOLLO Client** Integrated Apollo Client in React to fetch and manage data in GraphQL API.

 ## Demo